 In Belgium, we have access to a variety of local brokers including:

 Still, foreign brokers are often cheaper.
 Some popular ones are DEGIRO and LYNX.
 Before he moved his portfolio to Curvo, co-founder Yoran was actually managing his investments with LYNX, but DEGIRO has become increasingly popular these past few years.
-This is likely because of their selection of free ETFs.
+This is likely because of their core selection of ETFs.

 Are there any disadvantages to a foreign broker compared to a Belgian broker?